schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step0.rst.txt

 Acknowledgments
 -------------------

 Reeborg is a modern adaptation of an environment called Karel the Robot, created by Richard Pattis at Stanford University in 1981.
-The version we will use was created by Andre Roberge.
-The tutorials you will be using are an adaptation of tutorials made by Roger Frank, Jeffrey Elkner, Andre Roberge and Dan Schellenberg.
+The version we will use was created by André Roberge.
+The tutorials you will be using are an adaptation of tutorials made by Roger Frank, Jeffrey Elkner, André Roberge and Dan Schellenberg.

 .. |reeborg_environment| raw:: html